YTwho/learn_python_the_hard_way/README.md

 # Learn_python_the_hard_way
- Just going through this book
+ Just going through this book and taking some notes